 SSE Enterprise Telecoms joins forces with Synaptec to enable real-time analysis of UK energy networks, paving the way for smart grids and a more sustainable energy supply

 07 August 2019

-SSE Enterprise Telecoms and Synaptec have announced a a technical partnership to deploy Synaptec’s unique passive sensor networks into existing fibre infrastructure.
+SSE Enterprise Telecoms and Synaptec have announced a technical collaboration to deploy Synaptec’s unique passive sensor networks into existing fibre infrastructure.

 SSE Enterprise Telecoms already underpins the connectivity requirements of energy company SSE plc.
 Its 12,000km+, reliable and secure core fibre network spans the UK, including some of the most remote areas of the Scottish Highlands.
 Adding Synaptec’s condition monitoring capability gives energy providers more than a connectivity offering, allowing them to make more informed decisions about network upgrades and preventative maintenance as well as enhancing real-time control of critical high voltage assets.
 Electricity network businesses can also rest assured that the network meets government-grade security certifications, thanks to SSE Enterprise Telecoms’ CAS(T) accreditation.

 Synaptec’s technology promises to significantly reduce the capital cost of monitoring complex circuits and the potential to realise efficiencies at scale are impressive, with enhanced protection, automation, control and asset management functions to reduce both outages and engineering costs.
 Network operators will also see improved maintenance capabilities from these scalable sensor networks, delivering data to a newly created real-time analytics platform for predictive maintenance of critical assets which are often remote or inaccessible.
 This will allow early identification of issues such as ice build-up on power lines or impending failures in underground cable systems.
 Access to such a wealth of real-time network data will aid future development and decision-making, particularly for the upcoming DNO to DSO (Distribution System Operator) transition.